edespino/cloudberry-site/docs/sql-stmts/close.md

 ## Compatibility

-`CLOSE` is fully conforming with the SQL standard. `CLOSE ALL` is a Cloudberry Database extension.
+`CLOSE` is fully conforming with the SQL standard. `CLOSE ALL` is a Apache Cloudberry extension.

 ## See also